 Even though you may read otherwise, it is not appropriate to use peat malt in these beers.
 If you must, enter the beer in the other smoked category.

 An extensive period of cold conditioning is helpful with these beers.
 Try to condition at or around 40°F (4.4°C) for at least two months to allow this beer to mellow and clean itself up.

-References: Information for this page was adapted from the 2008 BJCP Style Guidelines, Brewing Classic Styles, 80 Winning Recipes Anyone Can Brew, by Jamil Zainasheff and John J. Palmer, the article Scotch and Scottish Ales in All About Beer Magazine, by Ray Daniels, and the GABF Style Listings for Scottish Style Light Ale.
+References: Information for this page was adapted from the 2008 and 2015 BJCP Style Guidelines, Brewing Classic Styles, 80 Winning Recipes Anyone Can Brew, by Jamil Zainasheff and John J. Palmer, the article Scotch and Scottish Ales in All About Beer Magazine, by Ray Daniels, and the GABF Style Listings for Scottish Style Light Ale.